Westwood Assault Lawyer

 What Is Considered Assault & Battery in Massachusetts?

-An assault and battery is the intentional touching of another person without any right or excuse for doing so, which either the person did not give permission for or is likely to cause bodily harm.
+An assault and battery is the intentional touching of another person without any right or excuse for doing so.
 Under some circumstances, an assault and battery can be unintentional but still criminal if it was committed by reckless conduct.
 If you engaged in reckless conduct (more than accidental) which caused bodily injury to another you could be charged with assault and battery.

 An act is “reckless” when a reasonable person, under the circumstances as they were known to the defendant, would have recognized that such actions were so dangerous that it was very likely that they would result in substantial injury.
 In either case, the touching may not be merely accidental or negligent in order for it to rise to the level of criminal conduct.